Nazeeefa/Dinoflagellates/analyses/59_bowtie_samples.md

-# Reults from batch run of bowtie; aligning reads back to assembly
+# Outputs from batch run of bowtie; aligning reads back to assembly

 running in dir: bowtie_59_0 and then move to 59_bowtie_samples: